Entrepreneurship: empowering young people with a sense of initiative and creativity

 If you work in a school and are a member of the eTwinning community, you can join the group Entrepreneurship in Education.
 As a taster, see the group’s webinar below about building resilience at school.

-If you are a project leader, researcher, policy maker or anyone interested in the broader development of entrepreneurship education, you will be able to join the School Education Gateway collaborative space on Entrepreneurship Education.
-This space will host discussions and webinars on different topics and will be a meeting point for different stakeholders.
+If you are a project leader, researcher, policymaker or anyone interested in the broader development of entrepreneurship education, check out the School Education Gateway webinars, bite-sized learning events with experts on various topics related to school education.
+See for example:

 If you are interested in online professional development courses, take a look at the course Boosting a Sense of Initiative and Entrepreneurship in Your Students, funded by the European Commission.
-The course started in February 2017, but the material will also remain available afterwards.
+The course ran in February 2017, but the material is still available for perusal.
 The following video gives you a preview of the kinds of ideas and approaches that are covered:

 Share your views and ideas!